 lives in warm to tropical pelagic waters.

 (Cetacea, 2001; Debrot and Barros, 1992)

-The coloration of Mesoplodon europaeus is black or dark grey on the back fading to a lighter gray on the sides and belly.
+The coloration ofis black or dark grey on the back fading to a lighter gray on the sides and belly.
 For a cetacean, the head is small with respect to total body size.
 The tails of ziphiids (beaked whales) are unusual among cetaceans in having no notch in the center of the fluke.
 Some stranded specimens, particularly adult males, have many scars on their bodies, presumably from sharks and fighting between males.

 (Lynn and Ross, 1992; Martin et al, 1990; McLeod, 2000b; Robineau and Vely, 1993; Vaughn et al, 2000; Pitman, 2001)